alemart/encantar-js/docs/api/viewport.md

 `viewport.fullscreenAvailable: boolean, read-only`

-Checks the availability of the fullscreen mode on the current platform and page.
+Used to check the availability of the fullscreen mode on the current platform and page.

 *Since:* 0.3.0